intel/intel-device-plugins-for-kubernetes/cmd/fpga_plugin/README.md

 ### Choose mode for FPGA device plugin

-You can run the FPGA device plugin in either af or region mode.
+You can run the FPGA device plugin in either `af` or `region` mode.

+In `af` mode, the device plugin exposes accelerator functions programmed onto the device as resources.
+Accelerator functions identified by the same AFU ID are translated to resources of the same type.

+In `region` mode, the device plugin exposes partial reconfiguration regions as consumable resources.
+Regions with the same interface ID are translated to resources of the same type.

 #### Run FPGA device plugin in af mode